fluencelabs/fRPC-Substrate/hacking_frpc.md

     DeployedService --> RunService: fluence run
 ```

 See [FLuence CLI](https://github.com/fluencelabs/fluence-cli) for more details.

-For implementing your business logic with Rust and compile to wasm32-wasi, aka Wasm, module(s), see the [Marine book](https://fluence.dev/docs/marine-book/introduction).
+For implementing your business logic with Rust and compiling it to wasm32-wasi, aka Wasm, module(s), see the [Marine book](https://fluence.dev/docs/marine-book/introduction).
 To learn more about distributed choreography and composition of services, see the [Aqua book](https://fluence.dev/docs/aqua-book/introduction).

 ## Hacking On fRPC Substrate

-Fluence's *fRPC Substrate* is a starter kit comprising all the components you need to quickly enable your dAPP with decentralized RPC using existing centralized RPC providers, e.g., Infura, Alchemy, QuickNode, etc., without touching your existing frontend Web3 code. fRPC substrate consists of the following code components, see Figure 2:
+Fluence's *fRPC Substrate* is a starter kit that includes all the components you need to quickly enable your dAPP with decentralized RPC using existing centralized RPC providers, e.g., Infura, Alchemy, QuickNode, etc., without touching your existing frontend Web3 code. fRPC substrate consists of the following code components, see Figure 3:

 * RPC API adapter code written in Rust and compiled to wasm32-wasi modules that are deployable to any peer in the Fluence p2p network
 * Aqua code for distributed algorithms, such as Round Robin, Failover and Quorum, using the distributed Wasm connectors for request-response handling over libp2p